neildawson/neildawson.github.io/cv.md

 <p class="description"><mark>I fight for the users</mark>.</p>

-With a background in both computing and design, I work closely with tech, product, and other stakeholders to create successful products.
+With a background in both computing and design, I work closely with product, engineering, business leaders, and other stakeholders to create successful products.

 For professional enquiries, you can contact me on [LinkedIn](http://www.linkedin.com/in/neildawson) and download [my abridged CV](Neil%20Dawson%20CV.pdf) as a PDF.

 ## Skills

 - **Product strategy**
-Identifying opportunities, interpreting business goals, working in tandem with product managers
+Identifying opportunities, aligning with business goals, working in triads with product and engineering
 - **Research**
-Planning, facilitating, and analysing, particularly for evaluative studies
+Planning, facilitating, and analysing evaluative and generative studies
-- **Concepting and prototyping**
+- **Ideation and prototyping**
-Ideation, sketching, Figma, Axure RP, HTML & CSS
+Workshopping, sketching, Miro, Figma, Axure RP, HTML & CSS
 - **Experience design**
 Information architecture, UX writing, interaction design, and a wee bit of UI design
-- **Communication and storytelling**
+- **Communication and advocation**
 Writing, public speaking, facilitating
-- **Mentoring**
+- **Leadership**
-Supporting and guiding junior designers
+Overseeing and supporting other designers, refining team practices

 ## Experience

+### Senior Experience Designer, People Make
+July 2019 - January 2022

+- Embedded in multiple product squads at <a href="https://vega.xyz/" target="_blank">VEGA</a>, a decentralised trading blockchain, improving experiences from <a href="https://docs.vega.xyz/" target="_blank">developer documentation</a> to the <a href="https://console.vega.xyz/" target="_blank">customer trading console</a>.
+- Later switched to <mark>start-up</mark> mode for People Make’s in-house product, <a href="https://www.renovatewithreno.co.uk/" target="_blank">*Reno*</a>, a bathroom planning app now seeking investment.

 ### Lead Product Designer, TotallyMoney
 July 2019 - January 2022